Megababe's Geo Deo Keeps My Body Odor At Bay

-I've largely associated Megababe with its best-selling, anti-chafing Thigh Rescue.
+I've largely associated Megababe with its best-selling anti-chafing Thigh Rescue.
 After trying it last year, it quickly beat out just about any other chub-rub remedy I've tried thus far, and I assumed that was probably the extent of wellness solutions I'd find from Katie Sturino's powerhouse brand.
-Little did I know that only months later another Megababe product would alter my preconceptions of body care.
+Little did I know that only months later, another Megababe product would alter my preconceptions of body care.
 Enter Megababe's clean-scented, mineral-forward natural deodorant Geo Deo.
-It kept my body odor at bay and finally converted me to the natural-deodorant fan club.
+It keeps my body odor at bay and finally converted me to the natural-deodorant fan club.

-One Megababe reviewer gushed about the powers of Geo Deo, claiming "This deodorant covers any smell I might have, which has never happened!
+One Megababe reviewer gushed about the powers of Geo Deo, claiming, "This deodorant covers any smell I might have, which has never happened!
 Even when I used regular deodorant with aluminum I would still smell if I was super anxious.
 This has been a game-changer for me!
 I can go all day without having to clean and reapply and I DON'T SMELL!
 This is the absolute best deodorant ever!!"

 Advertisement